gitnacho/NativeScript/nativescript-core/application/Readme.md

-Contains the application abstraction with all related methods.
+# Contains the application abstraction with all related methods